techlord001/techlord001/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a full-stack web developer by trade, with my primary experience being on the front-end.
 However I am knowledge on all sides of web development from design to deployment.
 My favourite technologies are Javascript, Vue.js & Laravel.

+Down below you can see the technologies that I have experience with in my toolbox, and the technologies that I'm in the middle of learning.

 ***
 ### 🧰 Toolbox